 If you're working in another country or region for only part of a year, you may also be eligible for a tax refund when you return home, depending on the country.

-Are you moving from a country with a residential system, like Canada, or a citizen-based system, like the US?
-With a few exceptions, citizens under the latter system must file taxes in their home country or region, no matter where they are in the world.
+Are you moving from a country with a citizen-based system, like the US?
+With a few exceptions, citizens under this system must file taxes in their home country or region, no matter where they are in the world.
 If you're still earning money in your home country or region, such as through rental income or from the sale of property, you may still be liable for income or capital gains tax.

 Talk to a tax professional who understands duel tax systems so you can take advantage of tax breaks and avoid penalties.